-Course Code SSC006

-Course Title Human Values and Professional Ethics

-Type of Course HS

-LTP 300

-Credits 3

-Course Prerequisites Nil

-Course Objectives To help the students to discriminate between valuable and superficialin the life.
+Trogramme Code: Coore Course Code SSC006 Course Title Human Values and Professional Ethics Type of Course HS LTP 300 Credits 3 Course Prerequisites Nil Course Objectives To help the students to discriminate between valuable and superficialin the life.
 To help students develop sensitivity and awareness; leading to commitment and courage to act on their own belief.
-This Course will encourage the students to discover what they consider valuable.
+3. This Course will encourage the students to discover what they consider valuable.
 Accordingly, they should be able to discriminate between valuable and the superficial in real situations in their life.
-This course is an effort to fulfill our responsibility to provide our students significant input about understanding

-Course Outcome (CO) The learner will be able to- 1.
+4. This course is an effort to fulfill our responsibility to provide our students significant input about understanding Course Outcome The learner will be able to- (CO) 1.
 Understand the significance of value inputs in a classroom and start applying them in their life and profession.
-2. Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body etc. 3.
-Understand the value of harmonious relationship based on trust and respect in their life and profession.
+All bearing state of 2.
+Distinguish between values and skills, happiness and accumulation of physical facilities, the Self and the Body etc. 3.
+Understand the value of harmonious relationship based on trustand 1000000 respect in their life and profession.
 4. Distinguish between ethical and unethical practices, and start working out the strategy to actualize a harmonious environment wherever they work.
+The state of the s

-Course Introduction- Need, Basic Guidelines, Content and Process for Value Education : Understanding the need, basic guidelines, content and process for Value Education, Understanding Happiness and Prosperity correctly.
+Course Introduction- Need, Basic Guidelines, Content and Process for Value Education: Understanding the need, basic guidelines, content and process for Value Education, Understanding Happiness and Prosperity correctly.

-Understanding Harmony in the Human Being : Understanding the harmony with self and the Body: Sanyam and Swasthya.
+Understanding Harmony in the Human Being: Understanding the harmony with self and the Body: Sanyam and Swasthya.